ucdavis/ECS272-Winter2020/Assignment2/README.md

 You can also use any other libraries for processing and visualizing the data with Python or JavaScript.

 ## Submission
 For Colab and Observable notebooks, enable link sharing for your notebook and submit the link to Assignment 2 in UCD Canvas.
-For Tableau, you would need to submit a report containing the visualizations and explanation of your insights.
+For Tableau, you need to submit a report containing the visualizations and explanation of your insights.